 Children and young people with depression can exhibit symptoms such as:

 - Risk-taking behaviours

 - Denying that something is wrong.

-Treatment of depression will be tailored to each individual and will involve a number of important components.
-The needs of the individual, and the stage and severity of the depression will be taken into account when planning treatment.
+Treatment of depression will be tailored to each individual and will involve several important components.
+The needs of the individual and the stage and severity of the depression will be considered when planning treatment.
 The three main treatment approaches for depression are self-help techniques, psychological therapies and medications.

 Self-help techniques that can help combat depression include:

 - Having a regular bedtime and waking up time (ie: good sleep habits)